 The Feast of Weeks is the first day of the wheat harvest.
 On the first day of the barley harvest, the high priest waved a small bundle of barley sheaves as a wave offering to Yah.
 It was the Firstfruits wave offering.
-Messiah Yahoshua rose again on the Feast of Firstfruits, and as the new Great High Priest, the Firstfruits wave offering was the OT saints who had risen again with Him (they were seen walking around Jerusalem—Matthew 27:52-53).
+Messiah Yahoshua rose again on the Feast of Firstfruits, and as the new Great High Priest, the Firstfruits wave offering of the barley harvest was the OT saints who had risen again with Him (they were seen walking around Jerusalem—Matthew 27:52-53).

 Then for seven Sabbaths (seventh day of the week), the high priest presented a sheaf of barley as an offering each day, and that is what was called the “COUNTING OF THE OMER.”
 It went on for 49 days.
 Seven weeks after Firstfruits is the Feast of Weeks.
 Both feasts are firstfruits celebrations—Firstfruits is the first day of the barley harvest, and Weeks is the first day of the wheat harvest.
 Both grains are planted at the same time, but barley is harvested seven weeks before wheat.

 When Moses led the Israelites out of Egypt (the world) immediately after the angel of death had “passed over” them, the Holy Spirit led them to Mt.
 Sinai, and once there, they awaited the giving of the physical covenant—the Ten Commandments (which were literally written on stone tablets by the Holy Spirit).
 They received it seven Sabbaths plus one day from Firstfruits—which is what the Feast of Weeks commemorates.